Go with the Mountain Flow

 Platåleden

-This is a relatively easy trail for those wanting everything during their run.
-The trail starts with a footpath then ascents up to Platåkåtan.
-Keep on a few kilometres through the mountain birch before you have the entire Ottsjö plateau in front of you.
-There are wooden planks on the trail over the marsh and all you have to do is keep your head on straight and don’t lose your balance.
-Make a detour after the marsh towards Kläpphögarna for views of Lake Ottsjön and Ottfjället.
+This is a relatively easy trail that begins with a footpath before ascending up to Platåkåtan.
+Continue for a few kilometres through the mountain birch forest until the entire Ottsjö plateau opens up before you.
+The trail crosses a marsh on wooden planks—just keep your head and don’t lose your balance.
+After the marsh, take a detour towards Kläpphögarna for views of Lake Ottsjön and Ottfjället.

 Trails run through a variable terrain